GeoscienceAustralia/hiperseis/seismic/inventory/README.md

 ## Future development roadmap <a name="future"></a>

 Agenda for future development:
-* Factor our the STN file readers into a separate module so that any reader can be substituted, as long as it generates Pandas DataFrame output, to support arbitrary input file formats.
+* Factor out the STN file readers into a separate module so that any reader can be substituted, as long as it generates Pandas DataFrame output, to support arbitrary input file formats.
 * Performance improvements reading files in function `engd2stxml.read_isc()`.
 E.g. change